danab9/Task-Tracker-CLI/README.md

-A simple command-line task manager written in Python using CLick and SQLite.
+A simple command-line task manager written in Python using CLick and SQLite.<br />
+This project is based on the [Task Tracker CLI project](https://roadmap.sh/projects/task-tracker).

 ## Installation
 `pip install -e .`